Resident234/php.net/pages/www.php.net_function.is-executable.php.md

-For windows users,

-It will return TRUE for EXE extensions.
+For windows users, <br><br>It will return TRUE for EXE extensions.
 I have checked for MSI, but it returns FALSE.

 #